web3-storage/docs/docs/how-tos/query.md

 The `created` field contains an [ISO-8601 datetime string][iso-8601] indicating when the content was first uploaded to Web3.Storage.

 The `dagSize` field contains the size in bytes of the [Directed Acyclic Graph (DAG)][ipfs-docs-merkle-dag] that contains all of the uploaded content.
-Note that this is the size of the data that is transferred over the network to Web3.Storage during upload, and it may be slightly larger or smaller than the total size of the files on disk.
+This is the size of the data that is transferred over the network to Web3.Storage during upload, and is slightly larger than the total size of the files on disk.

-The `pins` field contains an array of objects describing the IPFS nodes that have ["pinned"][ipfs-docs-pinning] the data, making it available for fast retrieval using the IPFS network.
+The `pins` field contains an array of objects describing the IPFS nodes that have [pinned][ipfs-docs-pinning] the data, making it available for fast retrieval using the IPFS network.

-Finally, the `deals` field contains an array of objects describing the Filecoin storage providers that have made [storage deals][fil-docs-deals] committing them to store the data for an extended period of time.
+Finally, the `deals` field contains an array of objects describing the Filecoin storage providers that have made [storage deals][fil-docs-deals].
+These storage providers have now committed to storing the data for a period of time.

 For more details about the response, including the format of the `pins` and `deals` objects, see the [client library reference][reference-js-status].